How to Reduce AML False Positives

 As with most things, the key to being more efficient, and reducing false positives, lies in perfecting the basics.
 Advancements in machine learning and AI are exciting prospects for compliance professionals, however, these tools still need improvement, and unfortunately are useless if they are not implemented on top of an effective rules-based program.

-In areas where client behavior and employee interpretation are not factors, implementation of AI may lead to AI bias, potentially resulting in incorrect filtering of pertinent alerts.
 For certain areas of AML compliance such as sanctions screening, the real danger is not missing out on reducing false positives, but rather implementing a program that results in false negatives, leaving your organization susceptible to fines and penalties from regulatory institutions.
+As a result, establishing effective rules-based analytics for your organization is a vital precursor before trying to reduce your false positives.

 Running a rules-based AML program over time will allow you to analyze whether certain rules are needed.
 This can provide you with the data to customize your rules-based approach, removing unnecessary rules, to reduce the amount of false positives in your AML compliance program.